MBA Alternatives: Business Fundamental MOOCs in a DIY MBA

 Initially, universities offered all their MOOCs for free.
 According to the International Consultants for Education and Fairs (ICEF), “while content varied greatly from course to course, MOOC providers essentially offered a single product: university courses packaged for online audiences and offered free of charge.”

 In 2012, that situation quickly changed when three venture-backed MOOC platform providers affiliated with elite universities emerged: Coursera, Udacity, and edX.
 Today, these providers dominate the industry.
-Coursera and Udacity are two Stanford University offshoots with 77 million and 14 million users respectively. edX is a consortium led by Harvard University and the Massachusetts Institute of Technology that has about 35 million users.
+Coursera and Udacity are two Stanford University offshoots with 129 million and 16.9 million users, respectively. edX is a consortium led by Harvard University and the Massachusetts Institute of Technology with about 78 million users.

 These three major players have introduced products and services that range from free or partially free to hundreds of dollars.
 As the platforms shifted their focus towards paying students, the “freemium” revenue model evolved rapidly.